nerdlab53/html-llama/README.md

         )
         return trainer
   ```

-- After creating the training instance use
+- After creating the training instance use the instance to start the training :
   ```Python
     trainer.train()
   ```
-  to start the training

 **NOTE** : The above examples may slightly differ from the training script.

 ## Evals
 - Below are the training and validation graphs for the training :
   ![Alt text](./assets/eval_0.png)

 ## Inference
 - There model can be inferred directly from the HuggingFace Hub for inference or training by :